Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 - the test is using a fixture `db_session` we haven't created
 - Copilot chose deprecated querying syntax `db_session.query(Book).get(1)`.

 The overall frame of the tests is looking good so we can press "Accept" and save the file.
 We could see about writing a fixture `db_session` like Copilot suggested, but we will choose to import `db` into the test file since we need to use both the `select` method and `session` attribute from `db` to query for a specific record.

 If we import `Book` and `db` and change our querying syntax over to using `db.select` and `db.session` our invalid and deprecated syntax issues are solved, but if we try to run the tests, we'll see a `JSONDecodeError`.
 This is because the line `response.get_json()` will raise a `JSONDecodeError` when the `response` object has an empty body.
 We'll address this last issue by either manually or with Copilot's help replacing the `response_body` assert with one that checks if `response.content_length is None`.

-*Final `test_update_book`*
+*Final `test_update_book`:*
 ```py
 def test_update_book(client, two_saved_books):
     # Act